devops-poc-kustomize-helm/argo-kustomize-apps/README.md

 ---

-## 📦 Optional: App-of-Apps Pattern
+## 📦 Optional: App-of-Apps

-You can manage all these applications from a single **parent ArgoCD Application**:
+You can manage all applications from a single parent ArgoCD Application:

 ```yaml
 apiVersion: argoproj.io/v1alpha1